-- Tested nanofractional RF gave good immediate textural resurfacing even from the first session with minimal downtime
+- Tested nanofractional RF gave good immediate textural resurfacing even after the first session with minimal downtime.

-- Tested microneedling RF options like Infini, Intracel- gave bruising when tested on myself persisted for beyond a week!
-The gentle erbium-glass laser that only gives a tanned appearance for a few days, and was proven more effective than microneedling RF in a clinical study (4).
-This means that even my gentlest laser in my arsenal of FIVE OTHER fractional machines, is stronger than microneedling RF.
+- Tested microneedling RF options like Infini, Intracel- gave bruising when tested on myself that persisted for more than a week!
+The gentle erbium-glass laser only gives a tanned appearance for a few days, and was proven more effective than microneedling RF in a clinical study (4).
+This means that even my gentlest laser, in my arsenal of FIVE OTHER fractional machines, is stronger than microneedling RF.

-- There were also minimal perceivable benefits to acne scars even after repeated treatments when testing on group of volunteers.
+- There were also minimal perceivable benefits to acne scars even after repeated treatments when tested on a group of volunteers.

-- Decision made not to use microneedling RF for scars.
-This is consistent with many reports online and patient complains from other clinics about these devices having minimal effects on scars.
+Decision made not to use microneedling RF for scars.
+This is consistent with many reports online and patient complaints from other clinics about these devices having minimal effects on scars.

 Both Nanofractional and Microneedling RF options are used in the clinic.

-- Microneedling RF almost never used for acne scars (since even the gentle lasers can do much better, and without any breaking of surface skin layer), and is hence only used for lifting and tightening of sagginess (beyond skin deep because its usefulness is really deeper)
+- Microneedling RF is almost never used for acne scars, since even the gentle lasers can do much better without any breaking of the surface skin layer.
+Hence it is only used for lifting and tightening saggy skin.
+It affects deeper skin layers better than the surface layer.

-- Nanofractional RF is very useful for acne scars, with lesser side effects than ablative lasers
+- Nanofractional RF is very useful for acne scars, with fewer side effects than ablative lasers

 - Microneedling RF is not useful for acne scars, but may be used for facelifting